jaypeasee/rancid-tomatillos/README.md

 # Rancid Tomatillos Paired Project

 ## Project Description:
-[Rancid Tomatillos](https://jaypeasee.github.io/rancid-tomatillos/) is a derivative of Rotten Tomatoes - a movie ratings application where the user can scroll through a gallery of reviewed movies and click on one to see that movies individual review and production facts.
+[Rancid Tomatillos](https://jaypeasee.github.io/rancid-tomatillos/) is a derivative of Rotten Tomatoes - a movie ratings application where the user can scroll through a gallery of reviewed movies and click on one to see that movie's individual review and production facts.

 The complete project spec and rubric can be found [here](https://frontend.turing.io/projects/module-3/rancid-tomatillos-v3.html).